AlphaFold Distillation for Protein Design: Abstract

 \section{Abstract}

-Inverse protein folding, i.e., designing sequences that fold into a given three-dimensional structure, is one of the fundamental design challenges in bio-engineering and drug discovery.
-Traditionally, inverse folding mainly involves learning from sequences that have an experimentally resolved structure.
-However, the known structures cover only a tiny space of the protein sequences, imposing limitations on the model learning.
-Recently proposed forward folding models, e.g., AlphaFold, offer unprecedented opportunity for accurate estimation of the structure given a protein sequence.
-Naturally, incorporating a forward folding model as a component of an inverse folding approach offers the potential of significantly improving the inverse folding, as the folding model can provide a feedback on any generated sequence in the form of the predicted protein structure or a structural confidence metric.
-However, at present, these forward folding models are still prohibitively slow to be a part of the model optimization loop during training.
-In this work, we propose to perform knowledge distillation on the folding model's confidence metrics, e.g., pTM or pLDDT scores, to obtain a smaller, faster and end-to-end differentiable distilled model, which then can be included as part of the structure consistency regularized inverse folding model training.
-Moreover, our regularization technique is general enough and can be applied in other design tasks, e.g., sequence-based protein infilling.
-Extensive experiments show a clear benefit of our method over the non-regularized baselines.
-For example, in inverse folding design problems we observe up to 3\% improvement in sequence recovery and up to 45\% improvement in protein diversity, while still preserving structural consistency of the generated sequences.
+Inverse protein folding, the process of designing sequences that fold into a specific 3D structure, is crucial in bio-engineering and drug discovery.
+Traditional methods rely on experimentally resolved structures, but these cover only a small fraction of protein sequences.
+Forward folding models like AlphaFold offer a potential solution by accurately predicting structures from sequences.
+However, these models are too slow for integration into the optimization loop of inverse folding models during training.
+To address this, we propose using knowledge distillation on folding model confidence metrics, such as pTM or pLDDT scores, to create a faster and end-to-end differentiable distilled model.
+This model can then be used as a structure consistency regularizer in training the inverse folding model.
+Our technique is versatile and can be applied to other design tasks, such as sequence-based protein infilling.
+Experimental results show that our method outperforms non-regularized baselines, yielding up to 3\% improvement in sequence recovery and up to 45\% improvement in protein diversity while maintaining structural consistency in generated sequences.
+Code is available at \url{https://github.com/IBM/AFDistill}.